lubeda/EspHoMaTriXv2/README.md

 If there is more than one screen in the queue, it skips the actual displayed screen to the next screen.

-e.g. on the Ulanzi TC001
+e.g., on the Ulanzi TC001

 ```yaml
 binary_sensor: